 Relaxes muscles and joints

 Pregnancy comes with an increase in weight.
-This has a resultant effect on muscle and joints pain.
+This has a resultant effect on muscle and results in joints pain.
 The extra weight that comes from a weighted blanket has the effect of causing a massage-like feeling on the body.
 This feeling relaxes the muscles and joints, ensuring that you get a night of quality sleep.

 Pregnant women are very sensitive and cautious in their environment.
 With a protruding belly, anything would appear as a risk to the delicate baby inside the tummy.
 A weighted blanket gives a comforting tactile stimulation that serves to reduce restlessness and induce a stress-free sleep.